Introduction

 These approaches entail tradeoffs which are more or less important depending on one’s use case:

-on the gateway.- While none of these are terrifically burdensome, there’s no reason to lock out users that can’t meet them, and it conflicts with Paramiko’s “pure Python” design goal.
+ProxyCommandcreates subprocesses on the local system and the gateway which requires more programming overhead, resource consumption and potential points of failure.ProxyCommandrequires the user have a localsshprogram, is on a platform compatible withsubprocess, and have e.g.netcaton the gateway.- While none of these are terrifically burdensome, there’s no reason to lock out users that can’t meet them, and it conflicts with Paramiko’s “pure Python” design goal.

 - direct-tcpip can only be configured/used by Paramiko & Fabric, whereas

-client. - direct-tcpip can only utilize SSH protocol connections; networks filtering
+ProxyCommanddirectives stored inssh_configfiles can be used by both Python and the regularsshclient. - direct-tcpip can only utilize SSH protocol connections; networks filtering

 SSH traffic require using

-and programs that proxy over unfiltered protocols, such as HTTP (httptunnel
+ProxyCommandand programs that proxy over unfiltered protocols, such as HTTP (httptunnel, Corkscrew) or even DNS (iodine).

 Given that these solutions don’t completely overlap, I think it makes sense to

 implement both.
-Users who don’t need ProxyCommand
+Users who don’t need ProxyCommand’s flexibility are better

 served by direct-tcip’s more efficient & elegant approach, so the latter will